-With increasing path lengths the scintillometers have to be mounted at higher observations heights.
-For example, a path length of 5000 m needs an observation height above 40 meters to avoid saturation of the LAS signal (Figure 18).
+With increasing path lengths, the scintillometers have to be mounted at higher observations heights (Figure 19, left).
+For example, a path length of 5000 m, requires an observation height above 40 meters to avoid saturation of the LAS signal (Figure 13).